 Practical benefits of digital notes

-There are a few advantages to typing your notes which are not directly related to your memorization ability, but are still important to consider:
+There are a few advantages to typing your notes which are not directly related to your memorization ability, but which are still important to consider:

 - Digital notes are easier to edit and fix.